ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 Note: content of the above files is described [here](results/README.md)

-Since we were interested in running, here are some graphical outputs (generated using material from sub-folder [gnuplot](gnuplot)):
+Since we were interested in running time, here are some graphical outputs (generated using material from sub-folder [gnuplot](gnuplot)):

+* y-axis: running time (seconds)
+* x-axis: nb cores
+* B2, B6 and P stands for BLAST 2.2.31, BLAST 2.6.0 and PLAST 2.3.2, respectively

 * ![P-P: blastp](gnuplot/pp-time.png)
 * ![P-PL: blastp](gnuplot/ppl-time.png)